alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-3.5/Zero-shot-CoT/General%20instructions/level15.2.png" width = 600>
 </p>

-By checking the results, we can see that these do not coincide with the solutions, despite being able to understand that it was a compound interest problem.
+By checking the results, we can see that these do not coincide with the solutions, but it is due to the approximation in one of the terms of the formula.
+However, the problem is correct.

 ##### Level 16: Deciphering a phrase knowing each letter was shifted by a certain number.
 The example from below comes from the following PDF: [Caesar Cipher Decoding: Answer Key](https://s3.amazonaws.com/prod-hmhco-vmg-craftcms-public/CipherAnswers.pdf).